Kylie Jenner And Travis Scott Accused Of Faking Split As A Publicity Stunt

 Several pointed out that the relationship drama between the pair appears to have come at a pretty interesting time, notably right before Travis is set to drop new music this coming Friday (October 4).

-The outlet noted that soon after the split was reported, Scott actually took to Instagram to share a cryptic photo that may have been the cover of his new album, or the single cover for his new single, titled “Highest in the Room.”
-The rapper didn’t add a caption for the photo, though it’s received an impressive more than 1.5 million likes in the first 10 hours after being uploaded.
+The outlet noted that soon after the split was reported, Travis took to Instagram to share a cryptic photo that may have been the cover of his new album, or the cover for his new single, titled “Highest in the Room.”

+The rapper didn’t add a caption for the photo, though it’s received an impressive 1.5 million-plus likes in the first 10 hours after being uploaded.

-Several Twitter users took to social media to point out the coincidence, suggesting the breakup with Jenner could potentially have been orchestrated to create more chatter around Travis’s upcoming new music.
+Several Twitter users took to social media to point out the coincidence, suggesting the breakup with Kylie could potentially have been orchestrated to create more chatter around Travis’s upcoming new music.

 i was gonna believe kylie & travis broke up, but then i remembered he’s dropping new music friday it’s a trap y’all!! #kylie